seacunilever/mlchem/README.md

 We welcome contributions to **mlchem**.
 Users are free to propose new functionalities, flag new bugs, fix old bugs and issue pull requests.

+## Third-Party Dependencies

+This project uses the https://github.com/aspuru-guzik-group/selfies Python package for molecular string representations.
+SELFIES is licensed under the [Apache License 2.0](https://www.apache.org/licensescordance with its license, the relevant license and NOTICE files are included in this repository.

 ## License

+## License

 This project is licensed under the BSD-3 License.

+Note: This project includes components licensed under the Apache License 2.0 (e.g., the SELFIES package).

 ## Acknowledgements